Your Athlete and Races

 Is there race training if my child does not attend the race?

 If it is an Open race and your athlete does not enter, race training will be arranged.
 Please communicate this to your lead coach so they will inform the home coach to expect your athlete.
-On U12 and U14 Qualifiers and U10 Skill days all athletes in these groups are encouraged to participate and there may be no scheduled training at Cranmore.
+On U12 and U14 Qualifiers and U10 Skill days all athletes in these groups are encouraged to participate and there will be no scheduled training at Cranmore.

 Types of Races: